Dogacel/cubejs-plus/README.md

 **Cubejs+** is an extensive JavaScript / TypeScript library for representing and controlling a 3x3x3 Rubik's Cube.
 The aim of **Cubejs+** is to create an open-source universal API for parsing the information collected from a bluetooth enabled speedcube for analysis.
 This library is inspired from [cube.js](https://github.com/ldez/cubejs) and [cubing.js](https://github.com/cubing/cubing.js).

+## Features

+- Make moves and rotations on a cube.
+- Detect if cube is solved.
+- Detecting solved edges, corners, crosses, F2L pairs, layers.
+- Detecting steps of a CFOP solve.

 ## Sample Code

 ```typescript